Californ1a/alt1-jank-autosplitter/readme.md

 ## Usage

+Upon opening the app, your chatbox should be highlighted to show that it is now watching for clue scroll solve messages.

 Make sure you have timestamps enabled in your in-game chat.
 The app uses timestamps to make sure it doesn't split twice for the same clue.
 This can be done in the Settings under *Messages & Social* -> *Chat Customisation* -> *[Local timestamps in chat box](https://i.imgur.com/Tbry2Rp.png)*.

-Open the alt1 app and click on the `Start` button.
-Your chatbox should be highlighted and the timer should start running.
-The app is now watching for clue scroll solve messages.

 You can minimize the app and leave it running if you want to just use LiveSplit, or run just the app on its own without LiveSplit if you want.